lenovo/networking-telemetry/README.md

 2. G8272(config)#feature telemetry

 Enables telemetry feature on the switch

 3. G8272(config)#no feature restApi

 Disable rest server on the switch

 4. G8272(config)#feature restApi http

 Enable rest server in http mode on port 8090

 5. G8272(config)#exit

 Exit from the configuration mode.

-Copy the contents of the plugin directories into the server
+Copy the contents of the plugin directories into the server.

 Running the plugins
 ---